 Platinum is a strong, durable white coloured metal which is usually used on its own to make items of jewelry.

 Titanium is a strong yet extremely lightweight grey coloured metal used for the making of jewelry.
 Because of its strength and durability it doesn’t need to be mixed with any other metal.

 Palladium is a metal which falls under the same family and Platinum, Rhodium etc. It is not as strong as Platinum so is usually mixed with other metals.

 (HSamuel Metals Guide)

-Since no prohibition has been mentioned in the Quran and Hadith in regards to any other metal apart from gold then to wear them would be permissible.
+In regards to any other metal apart from gold then to wear them would be disliked .
 However if there are some elements of gold but it is less than the rest of the metal(s) used, it would be makrooh to wear.

 (HindiyyahPg 335, Vol 5)